-- A brother or sister sharing the same parents - A half-brother or half-sister, where two children share one common parent - A step-brother or step-sister, where two children are related by a parents' marriage or where they are unrelated but their parents are living as partners. - Adopted or fostered children
+- A brother or sister sharing the same parents - A half-brother or half-sister, where two children share one common parent - A step-brother or step-sister, where two children are related by a parents' marriage or civil partnership, or where they are unrelated but their parents are living as partners. - Adopted or fostered children

-Distances are calculated on the basis of a straightline measurement between the child's home address and the front gate of the school.
-The Local Authority uses a computerised system, which measures all distances in metres.
-Ordnance Survey supplies the co-ordinates that are used to plot a child's home address and the address of the school.
+Distances are calculated on the basis of a straight line measurement from the child's home address point to the front gate of the school.
+The home address point is used to determine the parish in which the property lies.
+The local authority uses a computerised system, which measures all distances in miles.
+Ordnance Survey supply the coordinates that are used to plot an applicant's home address.